Freediving with purpose

 And if you prefer to be on the other side of the camera, we also offer some professional level photo shootings, so that you can impress your friends and family on your favorite social media.

-The school is settled inside the premises of Almira Diving Resort, in Napaling Point, on the North shore of the island of Panglao, in the Philippines.
+The Conservation and freediving school is settled inside the premises of Almira Diving Resort, in Napaling Point, on the North shore of the island of Panglao, in the province of Bohol, in the Philippines.
 Napaling Point is the best place on the the island to practice freediving and snorkeling.

 The dive site is located just in front of the resort, behind the Marine Protected Area, where you can see a colourful pattern of abundant sea life, including a huge school of sardines, and the occasional visit of whale sharks, dolphins, and even a blue whale, if you are lucky!